LasnamiWalid16/LasnamiWalid16/README.md

-- 👋 Hi, I’m @LasnamiWalid16
+- 👋 Hi, I’m LasnamiWalid16
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning tensorflow
+- 🌱 I’m currently learning DeepLearning (tensorflow)
 - 💞️ I’m looking to collaborate on real world project
 - 📫 How to reach me ...